 To see what we learn about gorillas from our monitoring, click here.

 Tracker teams serve the role of both protection and data collection and are the key factor in saving the mountain gorilla population.

 In Rwanda, the Fossey Fund also has dedicated anti-poaching teams, which patrol specific sectors of the gorilla habitat to seek and guard against illegal activities in the forest, especially poacher activity, such as snares set to entrap animals.
-The snares are intended for antelopes and small game animals, but can cause serious injury or death to gorillas as well.
+The snares are intended for antelopes and small game animals, but they can cause serious injury or death to gorillas, as well.
 Our anti-poaching teams also record other illegal activities in the forest, such as wood cutting or water collection.
-All such information is provided to park management, and used to determine the best methods for protecting the forest.
+All such information is provided to park management and used to determine the best methods for protecting the forest.

 Monitoring and Protecting Grauer’s Gorillas in Congo